-Music at Townsville Grammar School is a vital part of the life of the School.
+Music is a vital part of the life of Townsville Grammar School.

-The Townsville Grammar Music Centre with its marvellous views was opened in 2001.
+The Townsville Grammar Music Centre was opened in 2001.
 The spacious main teaching and rehearsal space has a grand piano, electronic keyboards and iMac computers with up-to-date composition software.
-The teaching studios are all air conditioned, with mirrors and keyboards or pianos.
-The Junior School has a dedicated Music space with the Arts Cottage.
+The teaching studios are all air conditioned, with mirrors, keyboards and pianos.
+The Annandale Campus has a dedicated Music space called the Arts Cottage.

 Curriculum Music in all year Levels involves Performing, Composing and Analysing, with considerable emphasis on developing aural skills through singing and listening.
 Curriculum Music is an academically meritorious subject that that entails aural, visual and kinaesthetic ways of learning.
 The link between music education and academic and social development in people has been demonstrated in many scientific studies and is now widely accepted among educational institutions.